 War may be the greatest tragedy of humanity.
 As John Stuart Mill said, “War is an ugly thing, but not the ugliest of things…” The bitter truth is we may never be free from the perils of war and all the hell that it brings.
-As ugly as it is it is somehow engrained in our nature as humans and thusly will remain a fixture for some time.
+As ugly as it is–somehow it’s engrained in our nature as humans and thusly will remain a fixture for some time.
 The least we can do, as a society, is to make every effort to understand and support those who we send to fight on our Nation’s behalf.
-As an individual citizen your voice may not be necessarily have a significant impact on where, when or who we fight, however, the responsibility of understanding the war fighter falls on us all.
+As an individual citizen, your voice may not necessarily have a significant impact on where, when, or who we fight, however, the responsibility of understanding the warfighter falls on us all.

 Statistics of veteran homelessness and suicide are staggering.
 Yet understanding a simple fact can eliminate the majority of this epidemic: we are not broken.
 We are some of the most capable, loyal, determined men and women of our generation.
 We will do just about anything for those in need yet often have trouble asking for help when in need.
 Veterans have founded countless organizations in an effort to support their own, knowing that the government is failing in that regard.

 Organizations like Gallant Few have made it their mission to make sure that the root causes of the most severe veteran issues are never reached.
 By helping our warfighters secure meaningful employment and creating valuable local social networks they effectively put out the fire before it starts.
 Organizations like this are paramount to ensuring the seamless transition of those who have given so much of themselves for a society that has a limited understanding of these tribulations.

 We have a social obligation to preserve those who have sacrificed for us.
 We have a social obligation to understand and contribute in a positive way to their return to a society that they would clearly give anything for.
 We have a social obligation to give a shit.

 This first appeared in The Havok Journal on June 6, 2014.